EbookFoundation/free-programming-books/README.md

 ## Resources

-This awesome project lists a bunch of books and other resources split into the following categories:
+This project lists books and other resources grouped by genres:

 ### Books